Rossano Gospels

-The codex was discovered in 1879 in the sacristy of Rossano Cathedral by Oskar von Gebhardt and Adolf Harnack.

-On 9 October 2015 in Abu Dhabi, UNESCO inscribed the Codex Purpureus Rossanensis in its Memory of the World international register.

-Although it is no longer used in Christian ceremonies, this particular Gospels are important for dissecting art and symbolism, and researching the pages sheds light on early Christian beliefs.

 Description

 Contents

+The manuscript is a codex (precursor to the modern book format), containing the text of the Gospel of Matthew and the majority of the Gospel of Mark with only one missing portion, Mark 16:14-20.
+It is thought that there was a companion second volume, which is apparently lost.
+It contains the Epistle to Carpian, the table of contents (known as κεφάλαια / kephalai) before each Gospel, their titles (known as τίτλοι / titloi) written at the top of the pages, along with the numbers of the Ammonian Sections, and references to the Eusebian Canons (both early divisions of the Gospel texts into sections).

-Presenting nearly all of its miniatures in an architecture-like setting, the Rossano Gospels is one of the few illuminated manuscripts that perfectly fits with its definitions.
-It helps the reader take a spiritual insight into history, politics, religion, and people, and using bright colors on purple vellum with gold and silver lettering, and brightly-painted illustrations.
+Nearly all of its miniatures are presented in an architecture-like setting, and it uses bright colors on purple vellum with gold and silver lettering, and brightly-painted illustrations.
 Due to the lavish materials and high quality of the illumination, Byzantine art historians, such as Kathleen Maxwell, have posited that it was created in an imperial scriptorium in Constantinople.

 In the sixth century, gospel books had two main types of presentation, Biblical order and liturgical order.
 Liturgical order means that the readings were arranged according to the church calendar, which begins at Advent and ends with Pentecost.
 The illustrations of the Rossano Gospels are separate from the text of the Gospels and are arranged according to the liturgical calendar during the season of Lent.

-The Rossano Gospels presents its text in a liturgical order like some other restored manuscripts.
+The manuscript presents its text in a liturgical order like other manuscripts.
 Chapters in this manuscript are arranged according to the church year.
-In this particular case, the readings followed the Lenten seasonal order, telling the story of Jesus' last few weeks on earth and about his death.
+In this particular case, the readings followed the Lenten seasonal order, telling the story of Jesus' last few weeks on earth and the circumstances around his death.

-The now incomplete codex contains the text of the Gospels of Matthew and the majority of the Gospels of Mark with only one lacuna, Mark 16:14-20.
-It is thought that there was a companion second volume, which is apparently lost.
-It contains the Epistula ad Carpianum, tables of the κεφάλαια (tables of contents) before each Gospel, τίτλοι (titles) at the top of the pages, numbers of Ammonian Sections, and references to the Eusebian Canons.

-The text of the Codex agrees generally with the Byzantine text-type in close relationship to the Codex Petropolitanus Purpureus.
-The Rossano Gospels, along with the manuscripts N, O, and Φ, belong to the group of the Purple Uncials (or purple codices).
-Aland placed all four manuscripts of the group (the Purple Uncials) in Category V.

-In Matthew 1:11 it has the additional reading τον Ιωακιμ, Ιωακιμ δε εγεννησεν (Joakim, Joakim begot) — M U Θ f^{1} 33 258 478 661 954 1216 1230 1354 1604 Lectionary 54 syr^{h} geo.

-In Matthew 23:25 it reads ακαθαρσιας for ακρασιας, a reading supported by Old Latin, the Syriac Sinaiticus manuscript, and Coptic version.
+There are 14 illuminations in the manuscript, 12 of which are from the life of Jesus, with the final two being a portrait of Mark the Evangelist, and one is for the title page of canon/kephalaia lists.
+The illuminations are drawn on parchment that isn't as thick as that used for the Gospel text, with the thinner pages believed to be better suited to keep the colours from impressing on the opposite page made of thicker parchment.